feralpacket/preonic_keymap/README.md

 - Changed Enter to KC_SFTENT, tap for Enter and hold for Shift.
 - Swapped the Backspace and Delete key locations.
 - Swapped the Alt and GUI key locations.
-- Moved Ctrl is the corner of the keyboard.
+- Moved Ctrl to the corner of the keyboard.
 - Move the F keys to the top row.
 - Added a number pad layer.
 - Added a game layer to remove the GUI key.